rendall/hometown-parser-2/README.md

 ## Extracting location data from text

-This approach of uses a lookup dictionary to identify which words refer to locations, and context clues to discern which specific location wherever the location is ambiguous
+This approach uses a lookup dictionary to identify which sequences of words in a given text refer to locations, and then uses context clues to discern which specific location wherever the location is ambiguous

 See a [working example here](https://rendall.github.io/hometown-parser-2/)